 The fact that the chin developed in conjunction with the entire skull does not mean it is entirely useless.
 This anatomical feature may:

-• play a role in shaping facial contours and hint at how scientists believe may change under the influence of modern lifestyles.
+- play a role in shaping facial contours and hint at how faces may change under the influence of modern lifestyles.

-However, it is clear that the development of Homo sapiens did not “move forward” because of the chin.
+However, the evolution of Homo sapiens was not driven by the chin.
 We simply acquired it as a side effect of deeper structural changes in the skull.

-And this is an important lesson in evolution: not every unique trait is the result of a struggle for survival.
-Sometimes nature does not construct—it remodels.
-And the chin turns out to be not the hero of the story, but rather an accidental witness.
+This is an important lesson in evolution: not every unique trait results from a struggle for survival.
+Sometimes nature doesn’t construct—it remodels.
+The chin turns out not to be the hero of the story, but an accidental witness.

 Photo: pixabay.com